know-systemic-racism/ca-leas-data/README.md

-# ca-leas
+# California Law Enforcement Agencies
-California Law Enforcement Agencies
+This is a list of California law enforcement agencies that includes a link to their web presence.